csdms/bmi-example-fortran/README.md

 where `<path-to-installation>` is the base directory in which the Fortran BMI bindings have been installed (`/usr/local` is the default).
+When installing into a conda environment, use the `CONDA_PREFIX` environment variable.

 On macOS only, update runtime paths for all executables with